Deep Bregman Divergence for Contrastive Learning of Visual Representations: Problem Formulation and Approach

 Given a randomly sampled mini-batch of images $X$, our method takes an augmentation set $\bm T$ and draw two random augmentation $t$ and $t'$ to produces two distorted images $x_i = t(x)$ and $x_j = t'(x)$ for a single image $x$.
 The distorted samples are encoded via base network $f_{\theta}$ to generate corresponding representations, $z_i = f_{\theta}(x_i)$ and $z_j = f_{\theta}(x_j)$.

 Next, we perform divergence learning by adopting a functional Bregman $D_{\phi}$ ( Fig.~\ref{fig:architecture}).
 Consider $p$ and $q$ as empirical distributions over $z_i$ and $z_j$, respectively.
 We parametrize our deep divergence with weight function $w_1,w_2,...,w_{\kappa}$ and biases $b_1,b_2,...,b_{\kappa}$.
-Each sub-network $d=\{1,2,...,\kappa\}$ takes $z_i, z_j$ and produces a single output $w_d(z) + b_d$.
+Each subnetwork $d=\{1,2,...,\kappa\}$ takes $z_i, z_j$ and produces a single output $w_d(z) + b_d$.
 Consider $p^*$ as the index of the maximum output and $q^*$ index of the maximum output across the $\kappa$~subnetworks.
-Now, the divergence is the difference between the output of $z_i$ at $p^*$ and the output of $z_i$ at $q^*$.
+Now, the divergence is the difference between the output of $z_i$ at $p^*$ and the output of $z_j$ at $q^*$.

 Considering each of the $\kappa$ outputs corresponds to a different class: the divergence is zero when both points achieve a maximum value for the same class, and it is non-zero otherwise.
 The divergence increases as the two outputs become more separated.
 Our method is trained with a combination of two losses; one based on discriminative features by representation network and another based on the Bregman divergence output by $\kappa$~subnetworks.

 In this paper, we estimate noise contrastive loss on top of representation vectors similar to Eq.~\ref{eq:simclr:loss}.
 The output of the representation network results in well-separated inter-product differences while the deep features learned by $\kappa$ different Bregman divergences result in well discriminative features with compact intra-product variance.
 Therefore, the combination of these is key to have better visual search engines.
 In addition, learning such discriminative features enables the network to generalize well on unseen images.

-We convert Bregman divergence $D$ (Eq.~\ref{eq:D}) to similarity using a Gaussian kernel $\psi_{i,j} = 1/exp(-D/{2{\sigma}^2})$ (where $\sigma$ is adjustable parameter).
+We convert Bregman divergence $D$ (Eq.~\ref{eq:D}) to similarity using a Gaussian kernel $\psi_{i,j} = exp(-D/{2{\sigma}^2})$ (where $\sigma$ is adjustable parameter).
 All the divergences obtained with the same network are viewed as positive pairs while all other divergences obtained with a different network are considered as negative pairs.
 We enforce each subnetwork to have a consistent but also orthogonal effect on the feature.
 The divergence loss between $p(z_i)$ and $q(z_j)$ for a mini-batch of the size of $N$ define as: